KumoCorp/kumomta/docs/userguide/configuration/trafficshaping.md

 This call returns the current set of shaping rules in the same format as shaping.toml, the example is of an empty set.

 ### Debugging Tips
-If the tsa-deamon does not appear to be working, you can check to see if it is running with 'sudo systemctl status kumo-tsa-daemon' which should return a message that includes "active (running)".
+If the tsa-deamon does not appear to be working, you can check to see if it is running with `sudo systemctl status kumo-tsa-daemon` which should return a message that includes "active (running)".
 If not you can stop and start it in a similar way.

 ```bash
 sudo systemctl stop kumo-tsa-daemon